|

 Dereham.

-Sir Henry Rider Haggard (1856-1925) was born at Bradenham Hall.
+Sir Henry Rider Haggard (1856-1925) was born on a

-His father William Meybolm Rider was a barrister and his
+His father, William Meybolm Rider, was a barrister and his

 mother was an author and poet.
 William Rider was